TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BroadcastChannels/Index.rst

 Any backend module may send a message using the :js:`TYPO3/CMS/Backend/BroadcastService` module.
 The payload of such message is an object that consists at least of the following properties:

-* :js:`componentName` - the name of the component that sends the message (e.g. extension name)
+* :js:`componentName` - the name of the component that sends the message (for example extension name)
 * :js:`eventName` - the event name used to identify the message

 A message may contain any other property as necessary.
-The final event name to listen is a composition of "typo3", the component name and the event name, e.g. `typo3:my_extension:my_event`.
+The final event name to listen is a composition of "typo3", the component name and the event name, for example `typo3:my_extension:my_event`.

 .. attention::